AXIOMPHARMACEUTICALS

 Does MOTS-c work for weight loss?

 Indirectly.
 MOTS-c promotes fatty acid oxidation despite identical caloric intake, improving metabolic flexibility.
-Combined with exercise and diet, it enhances the body's ability to burn fat for fuel.
+Combined with exercise and diet, it the body's ability to burn fat for fuel.
 It's not a direct weight-loss peptide like GLP-1 agonists, but supports metabolic health.

 Can MOTS-c extend lifespan in humans?